7iphil/login-telegram-notifier/readme.txt

 == Screenshots ==

-1. Settings page showing Bot Token and Chat ID configuration.
+1. Search for @BotFather in Telegram | Create new bot in @BotFather | Find and copy your chat ID here: https://api.telegram.org/bot<your_token>/getUpdates
+2. Paste bot token and chat ID into plugin settings: Tools > Login Telegram Notifier.

 == Changelog ==

 = 1.0 =
 * Initial release

-== Upgrade Notice ==

 = 1.1 =
 * [Fixed] Fix readme.txt file
 * [Added] Added External services Info

+== Upgrade Notice ==

+= 1.1.1 =
+* [Added] Added screenshot and step-by-step guide on how to create a Telegram bot, obtain a token, and find your chat ID.